pattern

 to cause something to begin or occur

-Ex: Prompted by an anonymous tip , the investigative journalist 's instigated a government inquiry into corruption .
+Ex: Prompted by an anonymous tip , the investigative journalist 's report instigated a government inquiry into corruption .

 daily words